grab/engineering-blog/_posts/2019-05-09-bubble-tea-craze-on-grabfood.md

 ## Best Time for Bubble Tea!

 Don’t we all need a cup of sweet Bubble Tea in the afternoon to get us through the day?
-Across Southeast Asia, GrabFood’s data reveals that most people order bubble tea to accompany their meals at lunch, or as a  perfect midday energizer!
+Across Southeast Asia, GrabFood’s data reveals that most people order bubble tea to accompany their meals at lunch, or as a  perfect midday energiser!

 <div class="post-image-section">
   <img alt="Times of the day when most people order bubble tea" src="/img/bubble-tea-craze-on-grabfood/image1.png">